PŠC Pezinok: War years (1939–1945)

-Post-war years (1946 – 1961)
+Post-war years (1946–1961)

 In the 1945/46 season, Pezinok was promoted to the West division of the Slovak Football Association, in today's world to the 3rd Slovak League.
 Already in the 1947/48 season, they became the autumn champions of the division, which aroused the interest of the fans from the whole city.
 In the late 1940s, PŠC fought its way into the SNL (Slovak National League).
 Its football base was so wide that they were able to produce quality players and even future representatives of the Czechoslovak Republic.

 In the early 1950s, after the departure of several quality players and the reorganization of competitions, football in Pezinok experienced a deep decline.
 The club struggled with many difficulties and was relegated to district competitions.
 In a short period, the club changed its name three times.
 Firstly, to the name of Sokol Tehelne Pezinok, in 1953 to Tatran Pezinok and finally in 1956, the club was named Slovan NV Pezinok.
 Under the new name, the Green-and-whites won the 1.A class in 1956 and were promoted to the regional competition.
 The coach of the team was Karol Šefčík.
 Since 1959, the player-coach role has been represented by national team player of two countries, Bulgaria and Czechoslovakia, the legendary Bozhin Laskov.
 Together with Karol Šefčík, they both are the most famous personalities based in Pezinok in the post-war years.

-Swing period (1962 – 1990)
+Swing period (1962–1990)

-In the 1960s and 1970s, the senior team, under the new name Lokomotíva Pezinok, was mainly in the competitions of the West Slovakian region, and after reorganizations in the divisional competition.
+In the 1960s and 1970s, the senior team, under the new name Lokomotíva Pezinok, was mainly in the competitions of the West Slovak region, and after reorganizations in the divisional competition.
 At the beginning of 1961, Bozhin Laskov was replaced by old-new coach Karol Šefčík, who managed to stay with the team in the division until 1967.
 After that successful era, was replaced by relegations into regional competitions and a decade of futile attempts to return to the division.
 The club had two senior teams, but also an excellent stadium, which hosted several mutual matches between Pezinok and the Czechoslovak national football team.

 In 1979, the Green-and-whites, under the leadership of coach Vladimír Korček, managed to advance to the division (2nd Slovak National League).
 Time spent in the division was accompanied by alternating successes, as during the next few years until 1987, Pezinok was promoted a total of four times and relegated four times, as well.
 In addition, they were not successful even in lower competitions, as they were relegated to I.A class.
 In 1984, there was an organizational change in the form of separation from Lokomotíva and the subsequent establishment of Stavbár Pezinok.